hemeac/kiwiTechTree/README.md

 * 0.1.1: Added MkIV Spaceplane Support, Added part upgrades to Mk1-3 crewed parts to discourage those being used for the first crewed space missions, cost balancing for engines and SRBs.

 ## Known/Likely Issues
-* Couple of upgrade lines in the Tech Tree disappear when viewing them near the edges of the screen.
+* Couple of upgrade lines in the Tech Tree may disappear when viewing them near the edges of the screen.
 * Many of the extras for the Near Future Suite that change the behavior of engines, etc. will most likely not lead to expected results if installed.
 Check each mod above as some behaviors were adopted directly.
 * Kerbal Research & Development's upgrade system appears to be incompatible with the upgrades that I have implemented.
 I would expect bad things to happen.
 * Realistic Power Draw modifies the science modules and given the ordering of the pass in MM, this will likely break the changes to the science system I am doing.
 If you use this and want me to make a patch, get in touch.
+* Removing parts from installed mods (either manually removing configs or Perma Prune in Janitor's Closet) that have part upgrades will very likely break upgrades for other parts.
+If you remove the parts, you will need to remove the associated PARTUPGRADE node from the mod manually.

 ## Disclaimer
 This mod has not been endorsed by _Zee, Spink Akron, Nertea or any other mod/part creator referenced in the config files.
 All errors are my own.
 Please do not hassle mod authors if these configurations cause conflicts with other mods.

 ## License
 Copyright (c) 2020, Trevor Kollmann

 Kiwi Aeronautics is copyrighted by Trevor Kollmann.
 All rights reserved.
+Please rename any fork of this project to exclude "Kiwi Aeronautics" if you plan to redistribute on a Kerbal Space Program related website.

-Configuration Files are destributed under a MIT License
+Configuration Files are distributed under a MIT License.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: